mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 “He is free to arise in the east and sink in the west, to go against or to go with”: sometimes it’s against, it’s wrong.
 I am not recommending you to do something wrong.
 As much as possible, you should do something *right*.
 But sometimes there is no time to discuss whether it is right or it is wrong; just do it.
 We have to take care of reality.
 So to go against, or to go with, in any and all directions: we have to do [it].
 Wherever you may go, whatever the teacher or the old monks do, you can catch it, and do it, helping.

 When I was at Tassajara, *[unintelligible]* [Roshi](glossary#roshi) talked about something like this.
 When the teacher is suffering from something, you should immediately help him; you shouldn’t look at him without doing anything.
 For instance, if the older monk is sweeping the yard, that is a very hard job.
-Then the young monks are standing around and looking at him, and saying, “Oh, he’s working hard.”
+Then the young monks are standing around looking at him, and saying, “Oh, he’s working hard.”
 That is not good, so he said, “Why don’t you do it, instead of looking at him?”

 And then one time, a student stood up and came to me – I was the translator, interpreter, sitting high on the platform.
 So immediately he stood up and came to me, stood up in front of me, and said, “Shall I help you?”
 Well, I didn’t understand what he wanted to help with. *[Laughter.]* He said, “I want to help you translating.”
 Oh, wonderful!
 But I knew, he could not speak any Japanese. *[Laughter.]* So I said, “Thank you.
 Please sit down.” *[Laughter.]* Do you understand?
 This is not... well, it is an emergency, it is helping somebody, but – you should know the situation, okay? *[More laughter.]* But, the feeling – I really appreciated his kind, gentle, compassionate mind; that’s why I said, “Thank you.”
 Anyway, “Please, sit down.”
 It is not helping the teachers and all the monks.